1938 American Karakoram expedition to K2: History of climbing on the mountain

 In 1890 Roberto Lerco had entered the Baltoro Muztagh region of the Karakoram.
 He had reached the foot of K2 and may even have climbed a short way up its south-east spur but he did not leave an account of his journey.

 The first serious attempt to climb the mountain was in 1902 by a party including Aleister Crowley, later to become notorious as "the Wickedest Man in the World".
 The expedition examined ascent routes both north and south of the mountain and made the best progress up the northeast ridge before they were forced to abandon their efforts.
 Since that time K2 has developed the reputation of being a more difficult mountain to climb than Mount Everest – every route to the summit is tough.

 The 1909 Duke of the Abruzzi expedition reached about 6250 m on the southeast ridge before deciding the mountain was unclimbable.
 This route later became known as the Abruzzi Ridge (or Abruzzi Spur) and eventually became regarded as the normal route to the summit.
-In 1929 Aimone de Savola-Aosta, the nephew of the Duke of the Abruzzi, led an expedition to explore the upper Baltoro Glacier, near to K2.
+In 1929, Aimone de Savola-Aosta, the nephew of the Duke of the Abruzzi, led an expedition to explore the upper Baltoro Glacier, near K2.